CharlesThawnpi/movievirus-docs/master-implementation-plan.md

 ```

 Rules:

-* standard plans should not include normal `expires_at` in response
+* standard plans should not include normal expiry metadata in response
 * plaintext token delivery should occur through the bot delivery flow, not be stored long-term

 ### C.14.11 Manual Payment API